20 Apr Raspberry Macarons with Whipped White Chocolate Ganache

 - Once all the circles are filled, bang the tray hard onto a countertop 3 or 4 times to knock the air bubbles out.

-- Leave the trays to stand for 30 minutes so that the macarons dry out.
+- Preheat the oven to 140°C (without the fan).
+Leave the trays to stand for 30 minutes so that the macarons dry out.
 If you touch them gently with your finger, they should have formed a skin.

 - To make the ganache, add all ingredients to a heatproof bowl and place on top of a pan of simmering water.
 Stir until the chocolate is completely melted and the mixture is smooth.